lavrentius-dev/pubbr/README.md

 # pubbr
-This is a repository of sample JavaScript and JS-containing EPUB files to support tyevdevelopmebt and testing of the Android app Pubbr, an EPUB-3 file reader.
-Please note that, EPUB files contain .xhtml, not .html, files.
+This is a repository of sample JavaScript and JS-containing EPUB files to support the development and testing of the Android app Pubbr, an Epub file reader.
+Notably, Epub files contain Xhtml, not Html, files.
 The former are subject to stricter compliance criteria.
+Thus, what normally works in Html might not work in Xhtml.